MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/review-scan-results-microsoft-defender-antivirus.md

 :::image type="content" source="../../media/wdav-get-mpthreat.png" alt-text="PowerShell code.":::

-See [Use PowerShell cmdlets to configure and run Microsoft Defender Antivirus](use-powershell-cmdlets-microsoft-defender-antivirus.md) and [Defender for Cloud cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Microsoft Defender Antivirus.
+See [Use PowerShell cmdlets to configure and run Microsoft Defender Antivirus](use-powershell-cmdlets-microsoft-defender-antivirus.md) and [Defender Antivirus cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Microsoft Defender Antivirus.

 ## Use Windows Management Instruction (WMI) to review scan results